 A Project Study Report/Project Report (PSR/PR), an addendum to the Eastern Transportation Corridor environmental document and permits were prepared for the project.
 The F/ETCA initiated final design of the project in March 2020 and the project was put on hold in April 2020.
-Final design is anticipated to restart in FY26.
+A traffic assessment will be conducted in FY26 in order to validate project delivery timing.